-The Gantt chart is a project manager’s bread and butter.
+Gantt charts are a project manager’s bread and butter.

-It tells you who’s working on which tasks, dates and durations, where there are crossovers or delays, and everything in between.
+They indicate who’s working on which tasks, dates and durations, crossovers or delays, and everything in between.

-It’s basically a glammed up bar chart, and it makes life super easy for teams trying to get big project plans done.
+It’s basically a jazzy bar chart, and it makes life easy for teams trying to get big project plans done.

-Unfortunately, creating a Gantt chart can be a real chore without the right tools.
+Unfortunately, creating one can be a real chore without the right tools.

 The best way to build a Gantt chart is using a Work OS like monday.com.
 But if you’re offline (or like doing things the hard way), you can also create a Gantt chart in Excel.

-This article will explain how to create a Gantt chart in Excel using a PC, how to create a Gantt chart using a Mac, and the easiest way to make a Gantt chart.
+This article will explain how to create a Gantt chart in Excel on a PC or a Mac and the easiest way to make a Gantt chart.

 How do you create a Gantt chart in Excel?

-Instead, you’ll have to create a stacked bar chart and trick it out to make it look like a Gantt chart.
+Instead, you’ll have to create a stacked bar chart and embellish it to make it look like a Gantt chart.

 How to create an Excel Gantt chart on a PC

-If you’re creating an Excel Gantt chart using a PC, just follow these simple steps:
+If you’re using a PC, follow these steps:

 - Populate an Excel table with your project schedule

-Break down everything in your project by task, and then enter those into a column.
-You can also add a start and end date as well as the task duration.
+Break down everything by task, and enter them into a column.
+You can add a start and end date as well as the task duration.

 - Turn your Excel table into a stacked bar chart

 Select a blank cell, then click the “Insert” tab.
 From the charts section, choose “Stacked Bar”.
-Don’t pick “100% Stacked Bar” because your Gantt chart will look strange.
+Don’t pick “100% Stacked Bar” —your Gantt chart will look strange.

 - Format your stacked bar chart